How much you owe - ATO

 If you have a HELP loan when you lodge your tax return and your repayment income is above the minimum repayment threshold, the ATO will determine your compulsory repayment and include it on your notice of assessment.
 Any withholdings made by an employer under the Pay as you go (PAYG) withholding system are not credited to an individual’s HELP account at the time they are withheld, but are reconciled when an individual’s income tax return for that year is processed.

-If you don't have a myGov account, you can set one up following the instructions on the ATO website or you can call the myGov helpdesk on 13 23 07 (select option 1).
+If you don't have a myGov account, visit the Setting up your myGov account instructions on the instructions on the ATO website or you can call the myGov helpdesk on 13 23 07 (select option 1).

 The ATO website has more information regarding all Study and Training Support Loans, including HELP.